turingcat0/VRCVideoCacher/README.md

 From YouTube/Google? maybe, we strongly recommend you use an alternative Google account if possible.

-### YouTube videos take too long to load or sometimes fail to play
+### "Loading failed.
+File not found, codec not supported, video resolution too high or insufficient system resources."

-Speed up slow load times by setting `ytdlDelay` to 0.
+Sync system time, Open Windows Settings -> Time & Language -> Date & Time, under "Additional settings" click "Sync now"

-Fix YouTube sometimes failing to load by increasing `ytdlDelay` to something like `10` seconds.
+Set `ytdlDelay` to something like `10` seconds.

 ### Config Options